moxystudio/rfcs-oss/rfcs/0009-abstraction-layer-for-mobile-error-tracking.md

 # Adoption strategy

-If we implement this proposal, the developers would need to check our own module which is probably going to be called `error-tracking.js` and see the available methods.
+If we implement this proposal, the developers would need to check our own module which is probably going to be called `@moxy/react-native-{solution}`, where `solution` would be the name of the chosen error tracking solution (it could be `sentry` for instance) and see the available methods.
 I will probably add this to the RNWM documentation, to make its usage as clear as possible.

 # Unresolved questions